-OE: Selecting the proper capacity for the transport cart in order to support the menu and operation is key.
-Operators need to determine how many shelves or universal pan slides are required per compartment to handle the number of portions/servings per pan.
+OE: Selecting the proper capacity for the heated merchandiser is key in order to support the menu and operation.
+Operators need to figure out how many shelves or pans are needed per compartment to handle the number of portions or servings per shelf or pan.

-FE&S: What are the advantages and disadvantages of these carts?
+FE&S: What are the advantages and disadvantages of countertop displays?

 OE: The advantages are these units can be placed almost anywhere on a serving counter, table or stand.
 Most offer the options for graphics as a form of marketing.
 Heat can be provided through heated shelves, infrared lights or forced hot air circulated through the cavity.
 The display shelves are adjustable and can be pitched in some units.
 The disadvantage is these units require electrical connections, additional counter space and may need a backup display or storage, depending on the operation’s volume.

 FE&S: What should operators consider with drop-in heated merchandisers?